voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/index.md

 ## General Rendering Methods

-There are, in general, *two* families of volume rendering methods:
+There are, in general, *two* families of volume rendering methods, with different complexity, fidelity, extensibility, performance and memory trade-offs:

 <ul class="exclusive-choice-set" aria-label="volume rendering methods">
   <li><a href="/wiki/surface-extraction">Surface Extraction</a></li>